-The Supplemental Plan is an unfunded non-contributory plan that, unlike the Basic Plan, provides for the grant of additional years of service and deemed age, for the inclusion of compensation in excess of IRS prescribed limits (\$225,000 for 2007) and deferred annual bonuses in the calculation of final average compensation and for any benefit in excess of limitations provided for under section 415(c) of the Code (for 2007, the lesser of 100% of the executive's compensation or \$180,000).
+The Supplemental Plan is an unfunded non-contributory plan that, unlike the Basic Plan, provides for the grant of additional years of service and deemed age, for the inclusion of compensation in excess of IRS prescribed limits (\$230,000 for 2008) and deferred annual bonuses in the calculation of final average compensation and for any benefit in excess of limitations provided for under section 415(c) of the Code (for 2008, the lesser of 100% of the executive's compensation or \$185,000).
 The Committee may grant additional years of service and deemed age credit to any participant as it determines appropriate.
 As part of his employment offer, the Committee granted Mr. Hemmer eight additional years of credited service under the Supplemental Plan.

-Prior to 1996, we purchased annuities to satisfy certain unfunded obligations under the Supplemental Plan to executives and certain other active and former employees and have paid the federal and state taxes on behalf of such persons imposed in connection with these purchases.
+Prior to 1996, we purchased annuities to satisfy certain unfunded obligations under the Supplemental Plan to executives and certain other active and former employees and paid the federal and state taxes on behalf of such persons imposed in connection with these purchases.
 The amounts payable under these annuities reduce our obligations under the Supplemental Plan.

 Under both the Basic Plan and the Supplemental Plan, an executive's age and vesting service upon termination of employment with the Company determines whether the executive is eligible for a normal retirement, early retirement, postponed retirement, or a vested benefit.
 Vesting service generally includes all service while an employee with the Company, whether or not the employment counts as credited service.
 Normal retirement is offered to employees who end their employment at or after age 65 and benefits are not reduced.
 Early retirement is offered to employees who end their employment between ages 55 and 65 and have at least ten years of vesting service.
 The benefit is reduced if payments begin before age 65, to reflect the expectation that benefits will be paid over a longer period of time.
 A vested benefit is offered to employees who end their employment before age 65 with at least five years of vesting service but less than ten years of vesting service.
 This benefit is available as early as age 55.
-As of December 31, 2007, Messrs.
+The benefit is reduced if payments begin before age 65.
+However, those reductions will be greater than those applied if the employee was eligible for early retirement.
+As of December 31, 2008, Messrs.
 Young, Duffy and Koraleski were eligible for early retirement under both Plans and Messrs.
 Knight and Hemmer were eligible for vested benefits under both Plans.

 Benefits from both Plans are normally paid as a single life annuity providing monthly benefits for the employee's life.
-The employee may waive the single life annuity and receive the benefit in a different optional form.
+The employee may waive the single life annuity to receive the benefit in a different optional form.
 Subject to eligibility conditions, the available optional forms of benefit include: 25%, 50%, 75%, or 100% Joint and Survivor Annuity; 10-Year Certain and Continuous or Level Income.
+All optional forms of benefit are actuarially equal in value to the single life annuity.
 The Plans do not offer a lump sum payment as an optional form.
-No Named Executive Officer received any payments under either Plan during 2007.
+No Named Executive Officer received any payments under either Plan during 2008.

-Nonqualified Deferred Compensation at 2007 Fiscal Year-End
+Nonqualified Deferred Compensation at 2008 Fiscal Year-End